akash1723tripathi/ReactJS/Readme.md

 5) **<Outlet />** React Router ka special component hai jo nested routes ke liye use hota hai.
    Think of it as a placeholder — jahan pe nested child route render hoga.
 6) Dicussed to ways of creating router path

+**Lecture 10 - Context API**
+1) Context API is a state management hook/system like redux which is used to overcome problems of prop drilling.

+old way ::  Grandmaster->grandfather->father->children->target
+new way ::  Declaration of useContext provider

+2) Context declaration ya creation ke sath ek provider bi create karna padta hai. context file .js provider file .jsx

+3) UserContextProvider ka use karte hai fir to give out reference in App.jsx or main.jsx